9 rules that power successful MVPs

 The more you write – the merrier.
-Once you’re done, try to categorize these in 2 different types: Must-haves (that are the core of your business logic) and nice to haves’ (think of additional login features like Facebook/Google/Phone# authentication – for Successful MVPs, one or maximum two will be enough).
+Try to categorize these in 2 different types.
+Must-haves (that are the core of your business logic) and nice to haves’.
+Nice to haves would resemble additional login features like Facebook/Google/Phone# authentication.
+For Successful MVPs, one or maximum two will be enough.
 Once you’re done categorizing, re-check the must-have features and try to fill in the gaps in their description.
 Then, reallocate some of those to the “nice-to-have” list.
 If you’ve managed to do this – consider you have the application’s requirements done.

 4. Picture your user’s need

 As you might assume, the message you’ve built is not going to cut it.
-You’ll really need to focus on how end-users would use the service and how usable the service/product you’re providing is going to be.
+You’ll really need to focus on how end-users would use the service and how usable the service/product you’re providing is.
 As mentioned before, you don’t have to spend hundreds of hours designing a full-fledged UX.
-If you did your homework properly, you must have some idea, or at least some stacked suggestions about how your interface should be, feel and look like.
+By now, you must have some idea, or at least some stacked suggestions about how your interface.
+How it should be, feel and look like.

 Draw a screen map with interconnections for each element (buttons/menu elements leading to another screen).
 As a guide, follow that business logic flow-chart as well as your core functionality defined in previous steps.
-I’d recommend drawing wireframes or application screens on a flipchart, with respective connections – this will result in a User Experience map (or a User Journey) that will give you a better idea on how your app will work.
+I’d recommend drawing wireframes or application screens on a flipchart.
+Then, trace respective connections between those screens.
+The result?
+A User Experience map (or a User Journey) that will give you a better idea on how your app works.
 In addition, when the time for a new feature comes, you’ll be able to point exactly where and what should be developed.